KumarRobotics/bluefox2/README.md

 `~dark_current_filter` (`int`, default: `1`)

-dark current filter, read this [article](http://www.photonics.com/Article.aspx?AID=44298) for more information.
 When you want to calibrate dark current, first put the lense cap on, and then change `dark_current_filter` to `calibrate`, then the camera will capture some amount of images and then turn on the filter.
-After that, noises in the background of image will be removed
+After that, noises in the background of image will be removed.

+TODO: turn of offsetautocalibration during darkcurrentfilter calibration.

+Read this [one](http://www.matrix-vision.com/faq-reader/245.html) as well.
+Basically, if you are using bluefox2-mcl, then you will have a lot of noise in you sensor.
+I you can't live with that, just get a better camera.

 `~hdr` (`bool`, default: `false`)